Google

 Non Equity Assistance in 2023

-ImmunitoAI is a biotechnology platform focused on transforming antibody discovery and therapeutics through artificial intelligence.
-The company has developed an AI-powered platform that accelerates the creation of novel antibody therapeutics by generating new antibodies and antibody fragments against specific epitopes without relying on biological sources, such as animals or humans, for lead molecules.
-This innovative approach allows healthcare institutions to enhance efficiency, reduce costs, and expedite the development process of antibody-based treatments.
+ImmunitoAI is a biotechnology platform focused on transforming antibody discovery and therapeutics through the use of artificial intelligence.
+The company has developed an AI-powered system that accelerates the creation of novel antibody therapeutics by generating new antibodies and antibody fragments against any epitope, independent of biological sources such as animals or humans.
+This innovative approach allows healthcare institutions to streamline their processes, ultimately saving time and reducing costs while enhancing efficiency in the development of targeted treatments.

 Seismic Therapeutic